 Step 3: Take a Final Pass for Editing

-Typos and other errors can make your RFP response look unprofessional, so proofreading is an essential final step.
-If possible, designate someone who isn’t involved in writing the RFP response as a proofreader, so they can edit the document with fresh eyes.
+Typos and other errors can make your RFP response look unprofessional, so proofreading is an essential step in your process.
+If possible, designate someone on the team who isn’t involved in writing the RFP response as a proofreader, so they can edit the document with fresh eyes.

 If this isn’t possible, you can try some of the following tricks to get fresh perspective on your own work:

-- Give yourself a full day away from it—taking some space will help you return to work with a new perspective.
+- Give yourself a full day away from the RFP—taking some space will help you return to work with a new perspective.

-- Read the document (or sections of it) aloud—this can help you slow down and engage with what’s on the page, not what you think is there.
+- Read the proposal (or sections of it) aloud—this can help you slow down and engage with what’s on the page, not what you think is there.

 - Use tools such as Grammarly or the Hemingway App—these can catch errors and help you make your content more readable.

-Once you’ve given your RFP response a final polish, you’re ready to submit.
+Once you’ve given your RFP response a final polish, you’re ready to submit it to key stakeholders.
 Remember to carefully review all submission instructions so you don’t forget anything that may be needed, like attachments or a cover letter.

 Set Up Your RFP Response Process for Success